 2. Zahib Tariq, right-hand batsman/right-arm off-spin, New York – Scored 186 runs at 93.00 with one half-century (57 not out vs. Central East) and one century (112 not out vs. South West).

-Pic (Left): Tariq scored one century and one half-century in the tournament
+Pic (Left): Tariq got 1 century and 1 half century in the tournament

 Tariq demonstrated outstanding temperament at the crease and was perhaps the most complete cricketer in the tournament, a major reason why New York nearly won the title before falling short in the final against North West where he was cruelly run out.
 He took 7 for 72 in the tournament at an average of 10.29 and also played at times as a wicketkeeper.
 Tariq plays in the NY PSAL for Franklin D. Roosevelt HS.